DarkScorpion/Hacker/README.txt

 Just study on the server nodejs.

-Use command: npm install for downloading needed packages.
+Use command "npm i" for downloading needed packages.

 Structure of config.json:
 {